eclipse-keyple/keyple-java/README.md

 # 'Eclipse Keyple' Java implementation

-This is the temporary repository for the Java implementation of the 'Eclipse [Keyple](https://keyple.org/)' API.
+This is the repository for the Java implementation of the 'Eclipse [Keyple](https://keyple.org/)' API.
-- The Eclipse Foundation is currently checking the IP of these elements.
-- In March 2019, the Java source code of Keyple will be transfered to the repository manage by the Eclipse foundation https://github.com/eclipse/keyple-java.

 ## Global Architecture of Keyple